 In 1997, McDonnell Douglas merged with Boeing to become The Boeing Company.

 In 1999, Boeing sold the former MD commercial helicopter lines to MD Helicopter Holdings Inc., an indirect subsidiary of the Dutch company, RDM Holding Inc. Included in the sale were the MD 500E and MD 530F single-engine helicopters with conventional tail rotors, the MD 520N and MD 600N single-engine helicopters with the Boeing exclusive NOTAR® no tail rotor system for anti-torque and directional control, and the MD Explorer series of twin-engine, eight-place helicopters.

 Boeing maintained the AH-64 line of helicopters, and rights to the NOTAR system.

-MD Helicopters Holdings Inc. was acquired in July, 2005 by Lynn Tilton, founder and owner of Patriarch Partners, LLC, an investment fund.
+MD Helicopters Holdings Inc. was acquired in July, 2005 by Lynn Tilton, founder and owner of Patriarch Partners, LLC, a family office/private investment firm.